Thickness profiles of giant soap films: Theoretical description of the soap films during their generation

 The problem can in principle be solved from an initial reference film height $H_0(0)=0$, thus addressing the first moments of the film extraction from the bottom meniscus.
-However, using our experimental parameters, this model leads to unrealistic prediction for the first 10 cm, and we assume that inertial effects are non-negligible at this stage.
-We thus initialize the code with a small film of height $H_0$, and of uniform thickness $h_0$ and width $w_0$.
-This initial film corresponds to the liquid entrained by inertia and viscosity at very short time.
+However, using our experimental parameters, this model leads to unrealistic prediction for the first 10 cm. \ER{Indeed, an extraction rate of 1~m/s corresponds, using Frankel's model (Eq. \eqref{eq:loi_Frankel}), to a thickness of 350 $\mu$m, which is much larger than the thicknesses measured experimentally in soap films.
+We assume that inertial effects are non-negligible at this stage, making our quasi-static model irrelevant.} We thus initialize the code with a small film of height $H_0$, and of uniform thickness $h_0$ and width $w_0$. \ER{These parameters are adjustable parameters deduced from the experimental results.} This initial film corresponds to the liquid entrained by inertia and viscosity at very short time.